Naperville Home Remodel Gets Personal and Functional

 The new, open floorplan also had room for a sitting area in the kitchen.
 It has proven to be a favorite spot to enjoy a cup of coffee or read a book with the kids.
 The custom chairs also swivel, allowing the homeowners to look inside and out.

 The remainder of the first floor was really designed around the kids.
 The living room became more of a reading room.
 A comfortable sofa and custom bookshelves meant the kids could relax and read for hours.
 Additionally, a mudroom with hooks, cubbies and a bench was added to keep seasonal items organized and an office space with desks and comfy chairs became a designated area for homework and reading.

-The upstairs renovation included the master suite and closet.
-Chris also carved out some quiet office space within the master suite, which was needed as one of the owners worked from home.
+The upstairs renovation included the primary suite and closet.
+There is a quiet, private office space carved out within the master suite, which is important since one of the homeowners works from home.

-The closet is a masterpiece itself.
+The closet is a masterpiece unto itself.
 Overall, the space is modern with rustic tones that correspond nicely with the bathroom.
 The original his and hers closets were modified, allowing the space to double in size.
-These changes made the closet-area large enough to essentially function as a dressing suite.
-A large hutch piece also helps the space feel less like a closet and the storage was brought down to the floor to provide more organization.
+These changes made the closet area large enough to essentially function as a dressing suite.
+A large hutch piece also helps the space feel less like a closet, and the storage was brought down to the floor to provide more organization.

-Chris also reconfigured the area to incorporate a discrete office space.
+The primary suite reconfiguration also allowed the creation of a discrete office space.

-View the Normandy photo gallery to see more photos of this Naperville home remodel, as well as other Chicagoland kitchens, bathrooms and additions that Normandy has renovated.
-You can also schedule an appointment with Chris to get started planning your next remodeling project.
-Or, follow Normandy Remodeling on Facebook, Twitter and Instagram for more design ideas and inspiration.
+Whether you need one room or an entire home remodel, we’re here to help.
+View the Normandy photo gallery to find more projects we’ve remodeled in Naperville, as well as other Chicagoland kitchens, bathrooms and additions.
+You can also schedule an appointment with a Normandy Designer to get started planning your next remodeling project.
+Or, follow us on Facebook, Twitter and Instagram for more design ideas and inspiration.